15 August 2017

 Common group tasks

 Throughout your day, you’ll be asked to participate in several group activities.
-So you can prepare effectively, here are some exercises to expect.
+Here are some exercises to help you prepare effectively...

 Ice-breakers in an assessment centre are essentially the same thing, except you’ll most likely introduce yourself by completing a task as a group.